Top of the page

 During checkups, your doctor will ask about information you may have tracked in an asthma diary, such as:

-Based on the results, your asthma category may change, and your doctor may change the medicines you use or how much medicine you use.
+Based on the results, your asthma category may change, and your doctor may change the medicines you use, how much medicine you use, or have you repeat lung function testing.

 If you have persistent asthma and take medicine every day, your doctor may ask about your exposure to substances (allergens) that cause an allergic reaction.
 For more information about testing for triggers, see the topic Allergic Rhinitis.